 All Important Factors to our Success

 The food, service, pace, acclimation, support and safety were amazing.
+Using Kosovo Camp was a major plus for the summit push.
 The whole trip really exceeded my expectations on all fronts.
 Our head guide was Athumani, and we also had four other guides with us on the trip.
 We had one guide for every two trekkers in addition to 30 plus support staff.
 Whoever was in the front of the line always set the pace at a very slow and steady rate.
 We were all able to move as a team and further enjoy the experience.

 The Dream Team

 As we got to know the staff better, they told us how Ian Taylor Trekking had supported them.
 Every team member had moved up the ranks over a number of years.
 All the guides used to be porters and support crew for Ian Taylor Trekking.
 It showed all of us that these guys were truly cared for and had worked hard to get where they were!

 I Loved The Food

 The food was wonderful and always plentiful!
 I thought I would loose some weight on the trek, but with all the delicious food they were giving me, this was definitely not the case!
 I am a vegetarian and they had no issues with catering to my dietary needs which was very helpful!

 I really want to talk about the preparation and training as I feel this was an important part of my success.
 Yes the longer I spent at altitude the better my body used oxygen but the physical preparation I did really made a big difference in my experience climbing Kilimanjaro.